ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 }
 ```

-You'll receive this error for both the `dev-client-01.pfx` and `tst-client-01.pfx` client certificate.
+However, you'll receive this error for both the `dev-client-01.pfx` and `tst-client-01.pfx` client certificates.
 We're using self-signed certificates, so to accept the dev environment certificate again, we'll need to upload the corresponding CA certificates to API Management.

 #### Upload CA certificates